nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/6_task_execution.md

 ## 2.1.
 Thread pools:
 Thread pools executor place a limit on number of worker threads can be created.
-Each worker thread, in turn of execution, take a task from a task queue (which can be bounded or unbounded, though unbounded one can cause out of memory) and execute.
+Each worker thread, in turn of execution, takes a task from a task queue (which can be bounded or unbounded, though unbounded one can cause out of memory) and execute.

-*Thread-pool* approach not only address those problems mentioned in [Section 1.3]({{< ref "#unbounded-thread" >}}), as it creates thread only there are number of requests exceeding the current size of the pool, it limits on the number of times creating the threads, and thus improving responsiveness.
+*Thread-pool* approach not only addresses those problems mentioned in [Section 1.3]({{< ref "#unbounded-thread" >}}), as it creates thread only there are number of requests exceeding the current size of the pool, it limits on the number of times creating the threads, and thus improving responsiveness.

-There are several implementation of thread pools, which you can set up using static factory methods in `Executor`:
+There are several implementations of thread pool, which you can set up using static factory methods in `Executor`:
 + `newFixedThreadPool`: A fixed‐size thread pool creates threads as tasks are submitted, up to the maximum pool size, and then attempts to keep the pool size constant.
 + `newCachedThreadPool`: A cached thread pool has more flexibility to reap idle threads when the current size of the pool